-The node daemon has been refactored in Orbix 6.2.
+The node daemon has been refactored in Orbix 6.3.
 In some cases, it is now necessary to deploy a node daemon to hosts where, previously, none was required.
 The advantage of the new node daemon is that it provides more reliable monitoring of the status of server processes.

-New Features in Orbix 6.2
+New Features in Orbix 6.3

-Overview This section provides a summary of the new features provided in Orbix 6.2, relative to ASP 5.1.
+This section provides a summary of the new features provided in Orbix 6.3, relative to ASP 5.1.

-In this section This section contains the following subsections:
+This section describes the following features:

-New Configuration Tool page 5
+- New Configuration Tool

-The Orbix Security Framework page 7
+- The Orbix Security Framework

-Management page 10
+- Management

-High Availability through Server Clustering page 12
+- High Availability through Server Clustering

-Internationalization page 13
+- Internationalization

-Firewall Proxy Service page 14
+- Firewall Proxy Service

-JMS Notification Bridge page 17
+- JMS Notification Bridge

-Java New I/O page 19
+- Java New I/O